Re3ker/discordbot/README.md

 # Installation

-1. Clone or download this repository and run `npm install`
+1. Clone or download this repository and run `npm install`.
-2. update `config.json` with your bots information
+2. update `config.json` with your bots information.
-3. setup Database (`database.sql` provided)
+3. setup Database (`database.sql` provided).
+4. Add `logs` folder to the root dir.
-4. have fun
+5. have fun!